gravitational/teleport/docs/4.0/aws_oss_guide.md

 ### Route53
 Route53 is a highly available Domain Name System (DNS) provided by AWS.
-It'll be needed to setup a URL for the proxy, we recommend using a sub-domain.
+It'll be needed to setup a URL for the proxy - we recommend using a subdomain e.g. `teleport.acmeinc.com`

 e.g. `teleport.acmeinc.com`